jeswin/nsoap/README.md

 ## Status Codes

 Router will set the status code to 200 when the function executes without errors and 500 if an exception was thrown.
-If special status codes are needed (say HTTP 301 Permanent Redirect), applications are expected to use Raw Request and Response Handling as in the following example.
+If special status codes are needed (say HTTP 301 Permanent Redirect), applications should use Raw Request and Response Handling as in the following example.

 ```javascript
 const myApp = {